scalabli/yadig/docs/quickstart.rst

 --------

-In addition to the request object there is also a second object called :class:`~flask.session` which allows you to store information specific to a user from one request to the next.
+In addition to the request object there is also a second object called :class:`~citus.session` which allows you to store information specific to a user from one request to the next.
 This is implemented on top of cookies for you and signs the cookies cryptographically.
 What this means is that the user could look at the contents of your cookie but not modify it,